epixieme/Playwright_tests_hackrank/README.md

 Note: Try and run tests in isolation because of the limitations of the HackerRank site.
 If tests are run at the same time this will generate errors owing to HackeRank limitations.

 ## Types of Test
-Tests are organised by page and then feature.
+Tests are organised by page, type and then feature.
 - Visual
 - Authentication
 - Validation